daveblackuk/VSR/README.md

 ## Config.ini

-The server directory contains a config.ini file; for most configurations this should be unchanged, however if you wish to add live TAF/METAR information then change the key to a key obtained from https://www.checkwxapi.com/
+The server directory contains a config.ini file; for most configurations this should be unchanged, however if you wish to add live TAF/METAR information then add a key obtained from https://www.checkwxapi.com/

 * The refresh time is set to 10 minutes, setting to 0 will disable automatic refreshes and require a manual refresh.
 * The maximum distance for stations is set at 1500nm; this can be changed dynamically in the App.